|Heinrich Himmler 1929.|

 |Children admire Himmler's ride.|

 With the war in progress, everything now was perfectly set up for Himmler to move the SS to the next level.
 Hitler was bound and determined to invade Russia, which would involve mixing with a bunch of 'untermenschen.'
-Orienting the SS so that it became the "racially pure" bedrock of the Nazi State was politically convenient and made sense in terms of drawing big, fat lines of distinction between the 'good guys' and the Slavik Commies.
+Orienting the SS so that it became the "racially pure" bedrock of the German state was politically convenient and made sense in terms of drawing big, fat lines of distinction between the 'good guys' and the Slavik Commies.
 This also dovetailed nicely with Himmler's crackpot mystical theories, which he truly believed.
 He spent a lot of effort sending emissaries around the world in search of evidence of Aryan superiority.
 All of this later changed, as the war situation deteriorated, but this was Himmler's vision for the SS.